OPT Request EForm

-- Your 12 months of employment AND 90 days of unemployment will start counting from the start date on the EAD.
+- Your authorized employment AND 90 days of unemployment will start counting from the start date on the EAD.

 USCIS officers adjudicating your case ultimately decide upon your start and end dates.
 If you choose a start date and USCIS is unable to process/approve the request by that date, you run the risk of losing employment time and possibly accumulating unemployment time, as USCIS may: Update your start date to the date approved, but not change the end date; or not update your start date (therefore you would have been accumulating unemployment).
 The very last end date an officer can assign regardless of when the OPT is approved is 14 months after your program end date.

-Pre-completion OPT is only recommended in very specific situations while a student is still enrolled in a degree program; in most cases, a different form of work authorization, such as CPT, is preferred.
+Pre-completion OPT is only recommended in very specific situations while a student is still enrolled in a degree program.
+In most cases, a different form of work authorization, such as CPT, is preferred.
 Students may only work up to 20 hours per week while school is in session if pre-completion OPT is authorized.
 There is no specified limit to the number of hours students may work during vacation periods.
 Part-time OPT is defined as 20 hours or less per week and counts ½ the time of full-time OPT (i.e., 4 months of part-time OPT = 2 months of full-time OPT).
 Full-time OPT is defined as more than 20 hours per week.
+Remember that students are eligible for up to 12 months of full-time Optional Practical Training per degree level; any pre-completion OPT time used will deduct from the OPT time a student can use post-completion.
 Doctoral students who have advanced to candidacy may use full-time OPT during their dissertation research period while continuing full time registration.
 Students must confirm advancement to candidacy before applying for full time pre-completion OPT.
 Students who choose to break up their OPT into more than one period of pre-completion work authorization or to split their OPT period between pre- and post-completion OPT must file separate applications for each period of OPT.

 24 Month STEM Extension

-Students majoring in certain fields may be eligible to extend their OPT for an additional 24 months, for a grand total of 36 months.
+Students majoring in certain fields may be eligible to extend their OPT for an additional 24 months, for a total of 36 months.
 Eligible fields of study are referred to as STEM (Sciences, Technology, Engineering and Mathematics) fields.
-Students who choose to use the 24 month STEM extension will apply for the initial 12 months of OPT first, and then apply again for the STEM extension before that first 12 months is over (but no earlier than 90 days before the initial 12 month OPT period expires).
+Students who choose to use the 24 month STEM extension will apply for the initial post-completion OPT first, and then apply again for the STEM extension before that post-completion OPT is over (but no earlier than 90 days before the post-completion OPT EAD expires).
 Please note that post-completion OPT (12 months) and the STEM OPT extension (24 months) are two separate applications and authorizations.
 Please contact ISSS for a full list of qualifying requirements for the STEM degree and employment.
 Students are required to submit proof of the STEM degree to USCIS upon application, including either a diploma and/or official transcript proving the degree earned.

 Reporting Requirements while on OPT